 In addition to marvel at its architecture, you will find luxury stores, jewelry stores, famous chocolate shops and terraces where you can enjoy a coffee.
 It is true that most of these places are reserved for people with a lot of money in their pockets, but you should not miss the experience of the walk.

 When to travel to Brussels

-If you want to avoid the summer crowds and the high prices that can occur in the month of December in Brussels on the occasion of Christmas, I advise you to go in the month of March to Brussels since the temperatures will not be as cold as in the winter and there will not be as many people as in the summer months.
+If you want to avoid the summer crowds and the high prices that can occur in December in Brussels for Christmas, I advise you to go in March to Brussels since the temperatures will not be as cold as in winter and there will not be as many people as in the summer months.

 How many days to see Brussels